gu-fan/rhythm.css/README.rst

 doc/\*.rst
     A rst document with most rst syntax item.
-    Userd to test css with rst converted html file.
+    Use to test css with rst converted html file.

 syntax/\*.css
     Theme for pygment's syntax highlight.

-    You can uset them in generate commands.
+    You can use them in generate commands.

 Gruntfile.js
     Build and testing commands included.